kvathupo/kvathupo.github.io/README.md

 ## What?
-A temporary dumping ground for Professor Bravo's CMSC320 final project assignment.
+A dumping ground for Professor Bravo's CMSC320 final project assignment.

+We apply Arbitrage Pricing Theory to determine if such a valuation model for US equities can outperform randomized stock picks.
+Of note, we achieved an annual return of 32.3% in test year 2017.

+To view the project, click [here](kvathupo.github.io).
 ## Who?
-Jason Gill and Kalinda Vathupola
+Jared Gill and Kalinda Vathupola
 ## Where?
 This repo will eventually be relocated to a separate, more stable repo that is not tied to Kalinda's github page.